jdaniel3331/jdaniel3331/README.md

 ### Hi there 👋 Daniel here!
 ### Welcome to my GitHub profile!

+**About me:**
-📖 Computer Enginerr Student at UAEMex (graduating soon ✨) 👨‍💻 Backend developer specialized at Java ☕ and Spring Framework 🍃
+- 📖 Computer Enginerr Student at UAEMex (graduating soon ✨)
+- 👨‍💻 Backend developer specialized at Java ☕ and Spring Framework 🍃
+- 📼 I love retro computing and vintage technology

 <!--
 **jdaniel3331/jdaniel3331** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.